jalberse/geotwit/README.md

 If you simply wish to view our example data set, head to [kepler.gl](http://kepler.gl/demo) and upload our provided keplergl.json file.
 Otherwise, continue.

+Clone this repository

+Edit the keys.json file with your Twitter application keys.
+You can obtain these from the [Twitter developer page](https://developer.twitter.com/content/developer-twitter/en.html).

 Install pipenv, run the command  `pipenv shell` to enter the shell

 Create a track.txt file containing a list of phrases (one per line, max 400) to query.
 If you wish to generate a seed corpus from the most common english words, [this list](https://gist.github.com/deekayen/4148741) is helpful.